stephwongwt/stephwongwt.github.io/README.md

 ## Start local development

+First run `bundle install` to ensure packages are up to date.

-Use `bundle exec jekyll serve --force_polling --livereload` to start with live reload.
+Then use `bundle exec jekyll serve --force_polling --livereload` to start with live reload.

 ## Credits